 The Journey of a Message: From Publisher to Consumer

 Within RabbitMQ, the journey of RabbitMQ messages begins when they are produced and dispatched to a broker server.
+The backend publishes the notification to designated queues for each channel, such as emails and push notifications.
 The process unfolds as follows:

 After successfully navigating their way into the queue, RabbitMQ messages stand at attention, poised for dispatch to consumer applications via a push model that promotes swift delivery.
-In contrast, ensuring consumers pass on newly available messages with minimal delay.
+The backend publishes the notification to two queues, allowing different programs to subscribe and process notifications accordingly based on their relevance.

 Publishing Messages to Exchanges